ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-5-compound-ifs.rst

 - In Java, ! has precedence (is executed before) && which has precedence over ||.
 Parentheses can be used to force the order of execution in a different way.

 - When the result of a logical expression using && or || can be determined by evaluating only the first Boolean operand, the second is not evaluated.
-This is known as short-circuit evaluation.
+This is known as **short-circuit evaluation**.